acammarat/pindol/examples/README.md

 ```
 $ qpoints qpt.inp
 ```
 **qpoints** calls **phonopy** to generate the *qpoints.yaml* file and generates the *qmatrix.nd* and *freq.nd* files, which contain the eigenvectors and eigenfrequencies at each q-point specified in the set.
 The eigenvectors are dimensionless while the frequencies are in THz, as in the **phonopy** output.
+The *qmatrix.nd* and *freq.nd* files will be used by **pindol** and all the postprocessing tools, and must be present in the folder where they are executed.

 ## Fourier transform of anharmonic force constants